blackstackhub/.github/Readme.md

-At our company, we work on the following: web design, AI/ML, mobile apps, desktop apps, security, IoT, data science, and DevOps.

 We are a team of engineers and developers who specialize in a variety of different fields.
 Web design, AI/ML, Mobile Apps, Desktop Apps, Security, and IoT are all areas that we have expertise in.
 If you have a project that you need help with, chances are we can assist you.